nobkd/advent-of-vscode/README.md

 ## Known Issues

 - On some Linux distributions you need to install/start a keyring/wallet to save your cookie.
 VSCode supports *GNOME Keyring* and *KDE Wallet* (You might have to start *KWallet Manager* and maybe resater VSCode before being able to store the cookie) on Linux.
 Windows and Mac shouldn't have any problems related to this.
-- Does not get new days, since extension uses date of compile time (I think).
-I'm at it...